-Problem:

-You have a large software artifact that you want to study to understand what patterns were used by its creators.
+Problem: You have a large software artifact that you want to study to understand what patterns were used by its creators.
 You also want to see if there are new and interesting combinations of existing patterns that were used in its creation.

-- You could hunt down the people that created the software artifact, but in many cases you can't find out who they are, or they've moved on and aren't interested in talking about the old project or they don't have the time to really help you out.
-"Crowdsourcing to extract and document design patterns" could be done -- to get a group of people to jointly help - You have access to the source code, something that you don't always have. - The documentation about how it was implemented, the design documentation, is unavailable.
-It might be non-existent.
-Sometimes its available but you aren't quite sure if you can believe it, or it's for a previous version of the artifact. - You aren't undergoing the effort to fix a single, concrete fault.
+- You could hunt down the people that created the software artifact, but in many cases you cannot find out who they are, or they have moved on and are not interested in talking about the old project or they do not have the time to really help you out.
+"Crowdsourcing to extract and document design patterns" could be done to get a group of people to jointly help. - You have access to the source code, something that you do not always have. - The documentation about how it was implemented, the design documentation, is unavailable.
+It might be nonexistent.
+Sometimes it is available but you are not quite sure if you can believe it, or it is for a previous version of the artifact. - You are not undergoing the effort to fix a single, concrete fault.
 Your goal is more of overall educational need.
-You want to understand the artifact to evolve it, or to assume ownership for it, or maybe to collect metrics for general software engineering research. - You'll get different information if you examine the code "at rest" or if you examine it while it's executing.
+You want to understand the artifact to evolve it, or to assume ownership for it, or maybe to collect metrics for general software engineering research. - You will get different information if you examine the code "at rest" or if you examine it while it is executing.
 Both kinds of information are useful and complement each other.